widdowquinn/pyani/docs/quickstart.rst

 An example ANIm analysis using ``pyani`` is provided as a walkthrough below.
 The general procedure for any ``pyani`` analysis is:

-1. Download genomes for the analysis
+1. Collect genomes for analysis
 2. Create a database to hold genome data and analysis results
 3. Perform ANIm analysis
 4. Report and visualise analysis results
-5. Generate species hypotheses (classify genomes) using the analysis results
+5. Generate species hypotheses (classify the input genomes) using the analysis results

 To see options available for the ``pyani`` program, use the ``-h``